United Kingdom–United States relations: Trade agreements

 In June 2023, Biden and Sunak announced the 'Atlantic Declaration' to strengthen economic ties between the UK and the US.
 The agreement included a limited trade pact covering critical minerals needed for EV batteries and a new data protection deal, in addition to easing trade barriers.
 The declaration commits both nations to increase research collaboration in future technologies, such as AI, future 5G and 6G telecoms, quantum, semiconductors and engineering biology.
 In addition to a commitment in principle to a new UK-US Data Bridge; that facilitates the transfer of data by UK businesses to certified US organisations.

-During the signing of the accession of the United Kingdom to CPTPP on the July 16, 2023, Kemi Badenoch blamed the lack of progress on the UK-US FTA on the change of administration from Donald Trump to Joe Biden after the 2020 election.
+During the signing of the accession of the United Kingdom to CPTPP on July 16, 2023, Kemi Badenoch blamed the lack of progress on the UK-US FTA on the change of administration from Donald Trump to Joe Biden after the 2020 election.

 On October 3, 2023, Biden and Sunak were reported to be preparing a "foundational" trade agreement between the two countries which will be modelled on the Indo-Pacific Economic Framework, however it will not constitute a free trade agreement under World Trade Organization rules as the proposals do not contain market access commitments.
 The proposed partnership aims to cover subjects such as digital trade, labour protections and agriculture.
 On the same day, Badenoch reiterated that there was "zero" chance of a free trade agreement under President Biden's administration, citing his attitude to such deals.

+2026 Greenland dispute and trade war

+Relations between the United Kingdom and the United States underwent a significant diplomatic rupture in early 2026.
+On January 17, 2026, President Donald Trump announced via Truth Social the imposition of a 10% tariff on all British goods, effective February 1, 2026.
+The administration stated the rate would increase to 25% on June 1, 2026, unless a deal was reached for the "Complete and Total purchase of Greenland" by the United States.

+The tariffs were characterized as retaliation for the UK's participation in Operation Arctic Endurance, a multilateral mission supporting Danish sovereignty on the island.
+Prime Minister Keir Starmer condemned the measures as "completely wrong," asserting that "applying tariffs on allies for pursuing the collective security of NATO allies" was unacceptable and that Greenland's future remained a matter for Denmark and Greenlanders.
+The dispute has been described by analysts as the most significant threat to the Special Relationship since its inception.

+At the World Economic Forum in Davos on 21 January 2026, Trump said the United States would not proceed with the tariffs on British goods that had been scheduled to take effect on 1 February.